strongphoenix/strongphoenix/README.md

 - ESLint | Prettier | ECMAScript<br />
 - Jira | Agile | Git<br />

-Love to make high-quality, optimized, scalable, easy-to-maintain and best practice code.<br />
-User experience, client satisfy comes first option to professional developer.<br />
-We go together to make world better.<br />
-Please contact me today and see how we can go together! <br />
+Please contact me today and see how we can go together and make world better! <br />